zugz/tox-onionPathsProposal/onionPathsProposal.md

 reduced k, and a separate list for the closest few nodes linearly ordered by distance.

+Note that removing symmetry for buckets further out has the secondary effect that nodes behind NAT which can't be contacted by third-party nodes will be less likely to end up in these buckets, making DHT searches more effective.

 ## Proposed DHT eviction policy
 In the DHT module, we change the eviction policy for the Close List as follows.
 We score DHT keys according to a secret deterministic criterion, such